cocos-creator/docs-3d-deprecated/en/editor/animation/animation-editor.md

     ![](./animation-editor/scale-canvas.gif)

 #### c.
 Drag to change the layout of the animation editor
-The dividing line between the node list and the time, and the dividing line between the __Attribute List__ and the time axis can be used to drag and change the layout, and can be freely adjusted to the layout effect suitable for editing by dragging.
+The dividing line between the node list and the time, and the dividing line between the __Property List__ and the time axis can be used to drag and change the layout, and can be freely adjusted to the layout effect suitable for editing by dragging.

   ![](./animation-editor/layout.gif)